The Satanic Bible

 Satanism.
 Though The Satanic Bible is not considered to be sacred scripture in the way that the Christian Bible is to Christianity, LaVeyan Satanists regard it as an authoritative text as it is a contemporary text that has attained for them scriptural status.
-It extols the virtues of exploring one's own nature and instincts.
-Believers have been described as "atheistic Satanists" because they believe that God and Satan are not external entities, but rather projections of an individual's own personality—benevolent and stabilizing forces in their life.
+It extols the virtues of exploring one's nature and instincts.
+Believers have been described as "atheistic Satanists" because they believe that God and Satan are not external entities, but rather projections of an individual's personality—benevolent and stabilizing forces in their life.
 There have been thirty printings of The Satanic Bible, selling over a million copies.

 The Satanic Bible is composed of four books: The Book of Satan, The Book of Lucifer, The Book of Belial, and The Book of Leviathan.
 The Book of Satan challenges the Ten Commandments and the Golden Rule, and promotes Epicureanism.
 The Book of Lucifer holds most of the philosophy in The Satanic Bible, with twelve chapters discussing topics such as indulgence, love, hate, and sex.
 LaVey also uses the book to dispel rumors surrounding the religion.
 In The Book of Belial, LaVey details rituals and magic.
 He discusses the required mindset and focus for performing a ritual, and provides instructions for three rituals: those for sex, compassion, or destruction.
 The Book of Leviathan provides four invocations for Satan, lust, compassion, and destruction.
 It also lists the nineteen Enochian Keys (adapted from John Dee's Enochian keys), provided both in Enochian and in English translation.

 There have been both positive and negative reactions to The Satanic Bible.
 It has been described as "razor-sharp" and "influential".
 Criticism of The Satanic Bible stems both from qualms over LaVey's writing and disapproval of the content itself.
 LaVey has been criticized for plagiarizing sections, and accusations have been made that his philosophies are largely borrowed.
 Attempts have been made to ban the book in schools, public libraries, and prisons, though these attempts are somewhat rare.